The Puffy Chair: Release

+Critical reception

-Critical receptionThe Puffy Chair received positive reviews from film critics.
+The Puffy Chair received positive reviews from film critics.
 It holds a 77% approval rating on review aggregator website Rotten Tomatoes, based on 52 reviews, with an average rating of 6.78/10.
 The critical consensus reads: "First-timer Duplass offers a realistic and thoughtful romantic comedy."
-On Metacritic, the film holds a rating of 73 out of 100 based on 17 critics, indicating "Generally favorable reviews.
+On Metacritic, the film holds a rating of 73 out of 100 based on 17 critics, indicating "Generally favorable reviews".

 Scott Founders of Variety gave the film a positive review writing : "The delicate art of reupholstery, as it applies to furniture and human relationships, gives weight to the comic machinations of “The Puffy Chair,” the smart and painfully funny debut feature by filmmaker brothers Jay and Mark Duplass.
 [It] is an unusually human comedy of manners that, even when it falters, feels like a breath of fresh air pumped into an asphyxiating genre.
 Warm Sundance reception suggests dirt-cheap pic could develop a strong word-of-mouth following, particularly among college auds(sic)."
 Nick Schager of SlantMagazine.com gave the film 2.5/4 writing : "the film never quite strikes a comfortable or graceful balance between silliness and solemnity, so that when the informal story eventually transforms into a sobering portrait of a crumbling relationship, the effect—compounded by the often-unlikable self-involvement of its characters—is more off-putting than appealing."